Carshy/portfolio-skeleton-mobile/README.md

 # portfolio-skeleton-mobile
 This is a personal portfolio website showcasing my experience as a developer.
 The features are replicated from figma.
-The project is continues.
+The project is continuous.
 Every milestone will require creating new features
 ## Built With
 * HTML
 * CSS